7 BEST Material for Plant Pots | Industrial Expert Guide

 5. Metal Planters

 There are various kinds of metal containers on the market, but the most common materials used are steel, aluminum, zinc, and copper.
 As an outdoor planter, metal containers, especially steel, will rust over the years to become red in hue.
 This process is quickened by the outside elements.
-Metal materials are not porous and so to ensure good drainage, drill holes in the bottom to allow water to leave and create good airflow.
+Metal materials are not porous so to ensure good drainage, drill holes in the bottom to allow water to leave and create good airflow.

 Grwing mint leaves in mental pots